mirzatairin/sklearn-random-forest-housing-prediction/README.md

-# sklearn-random-forest-housing-prediction
-A machine learning project using Scikit-Learn and Random Forest to predict California housing prices based on 1990 Census data.

 # California Housing Price Prediction 🏠

 A machine learning project implementing a **Random Forest Regressor** to predict median house values in California.
 This project demonstrates end-to-end ML workflow: from data acquisition and preprocessing to model validation and feature importance analysis.